Images Depict Mature Plants

-Fiddle Leaf Fig Bush
+Fiddle Leaf Fig Bushes

-|Espoma Organic Potting Mix||$11.95|
+|Espoma Organic Potting Mix||$16.95|

-|Jack's Classic Houseplant Special Fertilizer||$16.95||
+|Jack's Classic Houseplant Special Fertilizer||$17.95||

 Out of stock

-|Osmocote Plus Outdoor and Indoor Plant Food||$10.95|
+|Osmocote Plus Outdoor and Indoor Plant Food||$16.95|

-|Mature Height:||6 to 12 feet if un-pruned|
+|Mature Height:||6 to 12 Feet if left un-pruned|

-|Mature Width:||6 to 8 feet|
+|Mature Width:||6 to 8 Feet|

-|Indoor Temperature:||60 to 70 F|
+|Indoor Temperature:||60 to 70 Fahrenheit|

-|Humidity Level:||Prefers a humid environment, Mist occasionally|
+|Humidity Level:||Prefers a humid environment, mist occasionally|

 |Water Requirements:||Allow to dry out between watering|

-If you live in a northern are where you must plant your Fiddle Leaf Fig Bush in a container we suggest first that you select the right size pot with adequate drainage holes.
-A Fiddle Leaf Fig Bush typically wants to grow in about a 12” diameter pot.
-A large plastic pot such as the 14" Brunello Planter that is part of our Crescent Collection of Resin Planters.
+If you live in a northern area where you must plant your Fiddle Leaf Fig plants in a container, we suggest first that you select the right size pot with adequate drainage holes.
+This tropical rainforest plant typically wants to grow in about a 12 inches diameter pot or a large plastic pot such as the 14 inches Brunello Planter that is part of our Crescent Collection of Resin Planters.
 These are ideal because it allows the moisture level of the Fiddle Leaf Fig Bush to be maintained at a constant level between watering.
-This is very important for proper growing of Fiddle Leaf Fig Bush.
+This is very important for the proper growth of Fiddle Leaf Fig Bush.
 We suggest putting a layer of stones or gravel approximately 1 to 1.5 inches thick at the bottom inside of the container you choose.
 This will allow for proper drainage and assure the drainage holes in the pot do not become blocked over time.
-Use a soil mix that is lightweight and drains well.
+Use a potting soil mix that is lightweight and drains well.

 Frequently Asked questions